Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 ### 2025-01-17 - Byes
-Work on adding byes and fix loop for byes occurs - 40 min
+Work on adding byes and fix loop for byes occurs - 40 min Fix client side loop as well as server side, allow for players to skip game loop when on bye - 10 min

 ### 2025-01-18 - Keep track of players
 Add a print statemnt for who you after each round - 3 min Refactor code - 3 min

+### 2025-01-20 - Fix errors
+Fix compile error in client - 2 min